experimentzone-team/ExperimentZoneSite/collections/_posts/2022-06-07-big-lift-podcast.md

 You're listening to the big lift the podcast of Webtrends Optimize - the CRM solution that enables marketers and developers to maximize the ROI on their digital properties.
 Webtrends optimized is a powerful, feature-rich, and easy-to-use solution, all delivered within a fixed-price contract with no additional cost for increased functionality.
 Ever.
 During these podcasts, we meet some of the key influencers within the marketing and conversion world to understand their roles and examine their challenges.

 Today, I'm in conversation with AJ Davis, founder, and CEO of US-based Experiment Zone.
-As one of the team AJ worked at Google during the conception and development of Google Optimize, so we discuss how A/B testing/CRO has advanced since then, we talk about how the market has matured, whether the balance between data-driven and visitor empathy is right.
+As one of the team AJ worked at Google during the conception and development of Google Optimize*, so we discuss how A/B testing/CRO has advanced since then, we talk about how the market has matured, whether the balance between data-driven and visitor empathy is right.
 If businesses are attracting the right customers.

-Hey, AJ, I noticed from your LinkedIn profile that you are a User Experience Researcher at Google, before they launched Google Optimize, it was around 2015 when it went to beat or something like that.
+Hey, AJ, I noticed from your LinkedIn profile that you are a User Experience Researcher at Google, before they launched Google Optimize*, it was around 2015 when it went to beat or something like that.
 What was it like during those early days?
 How did your own experience help drive the product forward?